fuzzygroup/blog/_posts/2017-10-06-self-hosting-a-jekyll-site.md

 **Note**: Like most things on the Internet, there must be a way around this limitation but I haven't found it yet.

+**Update**: My friend [Steve Grossi](https://www.twitter.com/stevegrossi) told me that you can get around this apparent [Github limitation](https://help.github.com/articles/user-organization-and-project-pages/).
+I'm not entirely certain that I understand it but I'm glad to have it as an option.
+Thx Steve!

 # Understanding Jekyll's Output

 The key thing to understand about Jekyll is that, at its heart, it is a static site generator.
 What this means is that when you type: